Programs for motivating employees, like employee development, opinion

 In our car analogy for hiring - personal skills and acumen are represented by the 'what's under the hood' .
 If the job needs a certain type of engine (personal skills/acumen) and the candidates do not match that - then s/he may not be a good match for the job.
 You can see below that Candidate A's engine is a much better match to the what the Job Needs in this area.

 Crucial and Often Overlooked...
 The Acumen and Personal Skills required for success on the job, along with the Motivators, have a HUGE impact on Job Fit and whether a person is a superior performer on the job.
 The biggest mistakes interviewers make is when they only look at a Candidate's Experience and Communication Style, and they don't look at matching Personal Skills and Motivators.
-(That's why we teach others how to look for the four areas of Job Fit in our How to Hire Superior Performers book and in our Dodge the Duds, Pick The Winners workshop.)
+(That's why we teach others how to look for the four areas of Job Fit in our How to Hire Superior Performers book and in our Risk, Reward and Research in Hiring Workshop.)

 BEFORE you put low performers through expensive programs known for motivating employees I want you to do two things:

 Remember: If the employee is not a strong match in all four Job Fit areas: Experience, Communication Style, Motivators and Personal Skills - the money you spend on different development programs for motivating employees will be wasted, they'll have little impact and everyone will STILL be uncomfortable afterwards.